Yama Niyama

 It is said that without a firm base, progress in meditation is impossible.
 Yama and Niyama, as a base, is more than 7500 years old and still provides meditators with a framework of how best to conduct oneself internally and externally.
 As a part of learning the practise meditation, you are asked to read and try to adhere to these principles as far as you can.

-(ii) Being content with what one has and trying to stay cheerful (Santosha)
+(ii) Being content with what one has and trying to stay cheerful (Santosha).

-(v) Maintaining faith in the guidance of the Infinite Consciousness (Iishvara) in pleasure and pain, prosperity and adversity.
+(v) Maintaining faith in the guidance of Infinite Consciousness (Iishvara) in pleasure and pain, prosperity and adversity.
 Considering oneself as the instrument, and not the wielder of the instrument.
 (Iishvara pran’idha’na)